 This interview with Puerto Rican writer Elidio La Torre Lagares occurred in 2019, just a few months after the events of “Furia de verano” took place.
-Though it was meant to be published in another venue, a series of events prevented that from happening.
-As an intelligent, thoughtful writer, the words of Lagares stand comfortably and powerfully the test —and the weight— of time and circumstances.
+A thoughtful writer, the words of Lagares stand comfortably and powerfully the test —and the weight— of time and circumstances.
 Thus, we offer you our interview to Lagares here, in 2020, with the hope that its existence out there can serve to remind us, Puerto Ricans, and other citizens of the world alike, about the care we must exercise when choosing our government, and, above all, the power we hold when we stand together, with clarity and determination, against injustice.

 Elidio La Torre Lagares earned his MFA in creative writing from the University of Texas at El Paso.
 His work has appeared in a number of journals and magazines, including CENTRO Journal, Azahares, Sargasso, Acentos Review, Nagari, Malpaís Review, and Ariel Chart.
 He teaches literature and creative writing in the Department of Comparative Literature at the University of Puerto Rico, Río Piedras.
 He is the author of Wonderful Wasteland and Other Natural Disasters (University Press of Kentucky New Poetry and Prose Series).

 S&P: Do you think this generation of people, who goes out onto the streets, interrupting their daily activities, such as work or school, in order to take part in the fight for the rights of Puerto Ricans, has been influenced in any way by the protests that succeeded in expelling the US Navy from Vieques, Puerto Rico, in March of 2001?
 Do the protests that recently took place in Puerto Rico, pursuing the resignation of the governor, and the protests in Vieques share anything in common?
 How do you see it?